 - If an administrator password is set, enter the administrator password at the power-on prompt.
-Start the Configuration/Setup Utility program and change the power-on password. - Change the position of the password override switch as described in "Setting the password override switch". - Remove the battery and then install the battery.
+Start the Configuration/Setup Utility program and change the power-on password. - Change the position of the password override switch as described in "Setting the password override switch" on page 36.. - Remove the battery and then install the battery.